parkerlarry/learning-linux/README.md

 After making sure the install was ok, then continue with:

-This is to find your device id: xinput list | grep "Trackpad"
+This is to find your device id:

+`xinput list | grep "Trackpad"`

-This is to make the trackpad responsive xinput set-prop <id> "Synaptics Finger" 0, 0, 0
+This is to make the trackpad responsive:

+`xinput set-prop <id> "Synaptics Finger" 0, 0, 0`

+`xinput set-prop 12 "Synaptics Move Speed" 3.0, 3.0, 7.0, 0`

 # VM